carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - The two main components of Amazon Cognito are:

 a. `User pools`: User directories in Amazon Cognito.
-Options for authetication _Directly through Amazon Cognito.
+Options for authetication

+- _Directly through Amazon Cognito_
-_ Through social identity providers like Google, Facebook, Amazon, or Apple, and through SAML identity providers.
+- Through social identity providers like Google, Facebook, Amazon, or Apple, and through SAML identity providers.

-In any case, menber of the user pool have a directory profile that you can access through a Software Development Kit (SDK)
+In any case, members of the user pool have a directory profile that you can access through a Software Development Kit (SDK)

 ![Amazon Cognito, User pools](https://docs.aws.amazon.com/images/cognito/latest/developerguide/images/scenario-authentication-cup.png)

 b. `Identity pools`: Cognito elements grant users temporary credentials to other AWS services (e.g., Amazon S3 and DynamoDB).

 Steps: You first authenticate user using `Cognito User Pools` and then exchange token with `Cognito Identity Pools` which further use `AWS STS` to generate temporary AWS credentials to access AWS Resources.

-- AWS Security Token Service (AWS STS) as a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users you authenticate (federated users)

 ### AWS Key Management Service (KMS)